joaquin-mendoza8/containerized-llama2.c/README.md

 args: ["wget https://huggingface.co/karpathy/tinyllamas/resolve/main/$MODEL && make run && ./run $MODEL > /mnt/output.log 2>&1; sleep infinity"] # modify as needed
 ```

-This process should run the necessary commands to run the pretrained model within a Kubernetes pod on a designated cluster, write the output data to a persistent volume claim (PVC), and allow us to copy that data to the local file *output.log* so we can view it.
+This process should successfully run the pretrained model within a Kubernetes pod on a designated cluster, write the output data to a persistent volume claim (PVC), and allow us to copy that data to the local file *output.log* so we can view it.

 ## custom tokenizers